 - Pour the liquid into the processor while pulsing.
 Stop when you have finished pouring and the dough is just combined.

 - Turn the dough out onto a lightly floured surface and bring together with your hands.
 Form into a plump 7-8 inch disk.
-Carefully cover the dough in plastic wrap and refrigerate for 1-2 hours.
+Carefully cover the dough in plastic wrap and refrigerate for an hour.

 - Slice the chilled dough into 6 scones, and place on a lined baking sheet, leaving 2 inches between scones.
 Bake for about 15 minutes until the scones are firm and baked through.
 Look closely at the cracks in the top of the scone, if they look wet inside, bake a little longer.
 Don't over bake.